Commercial mortgage broker for owner-occupiers and investors

 Explore ›How a commercial mortgage works

-A commercial mortgage is a longer-term loan secured against commercial real estate in commercial use rather than a home.
-This commercial mortgage product runs on capital repayment in most cases, though interest-only is common on investment deals where you hold and later refinance or sell.
-Two questions decide your deal: what is the property, and who is borrowing.
+This is a longer-term loan secured against commercial real estate in commercial use rather than a home.
+The product runs on capital repayment in many cases, though interest-only may suit an investment deal where you hold and later refinance or sell.
+Two questions decide the route: what is the property, and who is borrowing.

 Two situations bring people to us, and the right lender differs.